albikozeli/albikozeli/README.md

 • Trained the model with the penguin dataset and achieved 85% accuracy on testing set<br>

 <b>Image Clustering Face Recognition | Python - PyTorch</b><br>
-•	Applied face recognition library's face_encodings function to extract a numerical representation (embedding) of each face's features<br>
+•	Utilized face recognition library's face_encodings to extract numerical face feature representations<br>
-•	Developed k-means clustering algorithm, with only basic functions of PyTorch, to group same faces together by using the face encodings<br>
+•	Implemented a k-means clustering algorithm in PyTorch to group similar faces based on encodings<br>

 <b>AI Sliding Puzzle | Python</b><br>
 •	Created a Sliding puzzle as a 3x3 NumPy matrix with numbers 0 to 9<br>